|

 These decisions - concerning, for example, how scientists should define contested terms like 'employment'

-representations of their results - are commonly discussed by philosophers and other scholars of science using the concepts, tools, and methods characteristic of ethics.
-But, in many cases, the right
+representations of their results - are commonly discussed by philosophers and other scholars of science using the

 thing to do in a substantive ethical sense can diverge from what is politically legitimate.
 (A government